The complex heavy-quark potential with the Gribov-Zwanziger action: One-loop gluon self-energy

 \section{One-loop gluon self-energy}

-In this section, we discuss the one-loop gluon self-energy in Gribov plasma at finite temperatures.
+In this section, we discuss the one-loop gluon self-energy in Quark-Gluon Plasma in the Gribov quantization scheme at finite temperatures.
 We can obtain Debye screening mass from the static limit of the polarization tensor.
-There are four contributions to the gluon self-energy: the tadpole diagram, gluon loop, quark loop, and ghost loop, as shown in fig.~\ref{fig:Feynman}.
+There are four contributions to the gluon self-energy: the tadpole diagram ($\Pi^{(a)}$), gluon loop ($\Pi^{(b)}$), quark loop ($\Pi^{(d)}$), and ghost loop ($\Pi^{(c)}$) as shown in fig.~\ref{fig:Feynman}.
 We note that the quark loop is unaffected by the Gribov parameter.